 But speaking of Fox News, Bill O’Reilly is back from his Harvest Celebration vacation, and has already announced his victory over the forces of O.J.
 Simpson and retail stores, and his martyrdom at the hands of book reviewers and mental health professionals.

 While on vacation last week, I cheered the Simpson victory from afar and the return of Christmas to most retail stores in America.
-Both are big wins for Americans, who believe this country stands for what’s right and promotes positive things like Christmas — a federal holiday that encourages good will toward all people.
+Both are big wins for Americans, who believe this country stands for what’s right and promotes positive things like Christmas — a federal holiday that encourages good will toward all people.“Controversy.”
+“War.”
+They are basically the same thing — and, per Bill, you are a loon or a liar if you think otherwise.

 Now I knew when I returned to work that the far left secular forces in America would not take kindly to those two victories and to the fact that my book “Culture Warrior” is a huge success.
 And I was correct.
 The print press clippings over Thanksgiving show stepped up attacks on me by fanatical SP columnists from coast to coast.